2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Introduction

 Generally, the successful applications of these conventional methods must satisfy a certain number of prior assumptions, including an accurate subsurface velocity model, the linearity of events, the low-rank structures of seismic data, and the sparsity of signals \citep{jia2017what, wang2019deep, dong2025deep}.
-However, it is usually difficult to ensure that the understanding of the subsurface structure is consistent with real conditions \citep{cheng2024meta}, restricting the effectiveness and adaptability of these theory-driven interpolation approaches in handling several real and complex scenarios \citep{jia2017what}.
-These theory-driven methods also involve complex and sophisticated operations for parameter adjustments, which extremely requires expert knowledge and hands-on experience.
+However, these assumptions reflect our limited knowledge of full natural systems and may not always conform to real geological conditions, thereby restricting the effectiveness and adaptability of these theory-driven interpolation approaches \citep{jia2017what, cheng2024meta}.
+These theory-driven methods also involve complex and sophisticated operations for parameter adjustments, which require substantial expert knowledge, hands-on experience, and considerable manual effort, making them labor-intensive and time-consuming in practical applications.
 Additionally, the heavy computational cost that occasionally occurs is also a major hurdle, especially when handling with large-scale and high-dimensional seismic datasets \citep{wang2019deep, dong2022seismic}.